ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/from-iot-to-the-cloud-part1/how-to-5.md

 4. **RUN** to execute commands inside the building image,
 5. **ENTRYPOINT** to indicate the container entry point, which is the command to perform when the container is created and run.

 In the above example, the Dockerfile will use **dotnet build** and **dotnet publish** commands from the .NET SDK to build an application from the source code and prepare the binaries.
-Note that the last command, dotnet People.WebApp.dll, is equivalent to dotnet run, which we used in the first part of this series.
+Note that the last command, dotnet People.WebApp.dll, is equivalent to dotnet run, which we used in the first section of this learning path.